Children's Hospital Los Angeles: Research and education

 Children's Hospital Los Angeles is home to The Saban Research Institute (TSRI), one of the largest and most productive pediatric research centers in the Western United States.
 The institution conducts laboratory, clinical, translational and community research designed to investigate the developmental origins of health and disease.
 More than 400 faculty collaborate to combat cancer, heart disease, brain disorders, autism, obesity and diabetes, among other devastating pediatric conditions.
 The hospital is the eighth most productive center in the nation, as measured by its funding levels from the National Institutes of Health—which provides highly competitive grants to researchers.

 Training programs include 364 medical students, 277 student shadowers, 93 full-time residents, three chief residents and 127 fellows.
 For the past 19 years, 96 percent of those graduating from the CHLA Residency Program passed the American Board of Pediatrics exam on the first attempt, well above the national average of 75 to 80 percent.

-In 2013, Stanley Black donated a $15 million to fund research and clinical care programs; CHLA's Gateway Building was renamed the Joyce and Stanley Black Family Building.
+In 2013, Stanley Black donated $15 million to fund research and clinical care programs; CHLA's Gateway Building was renamed the Joyce and Stanley Black Family Building.

-University affiliation

 The hospital has been academically affiliated with the Keck School of Medicine of the University of Southern California since 1932.
 Physician leaders all hold faculty appointments at USC.